-These on-the-fly options relate to glider rule collections (section 32.6.1), and to automatically classifying rule-space[32] (sections 32.6.2 - 32.6.4), including creating, sorting, analysing and probing the sample.
+These on-the-fly options relate to glider rule collections (section 32.6.1), and to automatically classifying rule-space[38] (sections 32.6.2 - 32.6.4), including creating, sorting, analysing and probing the sample.
 Automatically classifying rule-space is a larger topic described and illustrated in detail in "Classifying Rule Space" chapter 33.

-32.6.1 g..load glider rule (rnd) if a rcode or kcode glider file is detected
+32.6.1 g..load glider rule (rnd)

+if a rcode or kcode glider file is detected

-Collections of complex (or "glider") rules are available for some combinations of [v, k] and lattice dimensions2.
-The available files are listed in section 3.7.1.
-If the current [v, k] corresponds to one of these files, and if the directory/file is accessible (section 35.5), on-the-fly key \mathbf{g} loads a rule from the collection while space-time patterns are running (figure 32.8), either randomly (\mathbf{rnd}) or in sequence (\mathbf{seq}), depending on the setup in section 31.2.8 - this can also be togged from the pause prompt (section 32.16). hitting on-the-fly key \mathbf{g} loads a rule, and also Rule information is simultaneously shown in a top-right window, including the collection size and sample number, in a top-right window (figure 32.9).
+Collections of complex (or "glider") rules are available for some combinations of [v, k] and lattice dimensions.
+The available files are listed in section 3.6.1.
+If the current [v, k] corresponds to one of these files, and if the directory/file is accessible (section 35.5), on-the-fly key g loads a rule from the collection while space-time patterns are running (figure 32.8), either randomly (rnd) or in sequence (seq), depending on the setup in section 31.2.9 - this can also be togged from the pause prompt (section 32.16).
+On-the-fly key g loads a rule, and information is simultaneously shown in a top-right window, including the collection size and sample number (figure 32.9).
+Otherwise a top-right inset shows [glider sample not available].